How to Pitch Me

 The best way to pitch me:

-- Pitch me via this contact form.
-If you send me a pitch idea to my work email (@c1revolution.com) it'll go unanswered.
+Pitch me via this contact form.
+If you prefer to email me, send pitches to firstname.lastname@example.org.

-- Please do not follow up within 24 hours (or 36, or 72).
+Please do follow up!
+I get lots of emails and sometimes I miss things.
+However, do not follow up within 24 hours (or 36, or 72).
 Plan accordingly and give me enough time to receive the idea, research it and take it to editors.

-- My clips (under writing sample) are current to give you a sense of what I'm writing about and where.
+My clips (under writing sample) are current to give you a sense of what I'm writing about and for what publication.

 Do I write about clients?